Guidance

 Prisoners on remand and sentenced prisoners: differences

 Conditions are similar for sentenced prisoners and prisoners on remand, but they could be in different areas of the prison.
-Your rights are the same, but if you’re on remand you may be monitored to prevent you from affecting evidence in the trial, and you’ll be more closely controlled than sentenced prisoners.
+Your rights are the same, but if you’re on remand you may be monitored to prevent you from tampering evidence in the trial, and you’ll be more closely controlled than sentenced prisoners.
 If you’re on remand, the judge makes decisions on your conditions, whereas sentenced prisoners are managed by the prison’s director.

 After you are charged

-After you are formally charged, you have the right to be informed of your rights (for example, the rights to notify a third person; access a lawyer; challenge the lawfulness of detention; remain silent; not incriminate themselves).
+After you are formally charged, you have the right to be informed of your rights (for example, the rights to notify a third person; access a lawyer; challenge the lawfulness of detention; remain silent; not incriminate yourself).

 You do not have to enter a plea when you are formally charged.